Native Virginian Wildlife

 (Peromyscus leucopus)

-Living only about a year in the wild, white-footed mice are born bald and blind.
-They grow fast and are ready to live on their own within a few weeks.
-Though the reason isn't understood yet, they've been seen drumming their paws on leaves and hollow reeds (and pipes, for those living in people's homes!)
-In addition to seeds, they also eat insects, including the invasive spongy moth.
+White-footed mice are born bald and blind.
+But they grow quickly and are ready to live on their own within a few weeks.
+Though the reason isn't fully understood, they've been noted to drum their paws on leaves and hollow reeds.
+(Pipes too, for those living in houses!)
+In addition to seeds, they eat insects like the invasive spongy moth.

 American Robin